kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/arcane-magic/index.md

 | 21 | Roll twice on this table and combine the results!  |
 | 22 | Your spell tears the fabric of reality and summons d2 random creatures of d4+2 HD that will attack you. |
 | 23 | Be summoned to another dimension as a servant for d6 days.
 You return with 3 wounds. |

+## Chaos Essence

+All magic comes from the primordial Chaos.
+Magic is dangerous and unstable and is often treated with suspicion.

+Experienced Mages can extract pure Chaos Essence from magical creatures (from their remains) or other sources.
+Such pure Chaos energy is used to imbue the potions with magic.